Concept Mapping My Academic Writing Course

 Edit: This post below addresses several similar issues, but adds other interesting insights: https://movingwriters.org/2018/07/16/sy-2017-2018-top-ten-in-pursuit-of-meaningful-feedback/

-Grist for the Mill: By writing this (go figure!), I think I’ve come to a better understanding of the value of page-lengths.
 Page-lengths really don’t matter much if you are working with a motivated student to continuously help develop his or her ideas.
 Depending on the depth of available research materials (both primary and secondary sources), the complexity of the research topic, and the base knowledge of the student, paper lengths may vary significantly, but still reflect an equivalent effort.
 The point, I concede, may be simply placing the primary focus on – and underlying motivation directed towards – the quality of the argument and not the length of the paper.
-One way to do this is to emphasize the need for the slow development and building of ideas with regular peer or instructor feedback.
+One way to do this is to emphasize the need for the slow development and building of ideas with regular peer feedback or instructor feedback.

 Dare I say, page-recommendations should perhaps be determined by the time a teacher has to critically read and comment on them all – as opposed to some arbitrary 5, 10, 12, or 15 page paper?[3]
 I average about 20 minutes of reading and critical feedback per 5-page paper.
 This feedback (and sometimes this is just suggestions, not “corrections”) is then used to write a final, more polished piece of writing.
 This process requires more planning than simply penciling-in a “research paper” into your syllabus due at the end of the term.
 Is also requires a prompt that allows for the development of a student’s ideas over an extended period of time.
-Granted, this may not be ideal for every class, but I think it is preferable in many Religious Studies courses.
+Granted, this may not be ideal for every class, but I think it is preferable in many Religious Studies courses, especially where “critical thinking” is envisioned as a learning outcome.

 Notes: